 - an MS2 level, for which the linear nitrosyl ligand in the ground state becomes "bent".
-In this so-called bent conformation, the metal-ligand bond is considered a η2 -NO conformation.
+In this so-called bent conformation, the iron-ligand bond is considered a η2 -NO conformation.

-The photoreactivity has also been described in inorganic samples, notably, n silver halides, zinc and molybdenum oxides.
+The phochemical has also been described in inorganic systems, notably, n silver halides, zinc and molybdenum oxides.

 Another class of inorganic derivatives is that of molybdenum-based oxides.
 Under UV excitation (of sunligh for instance), MoO3 changes from pale yellow to an intense blue.
 The modification is due to the photoreduction of metal cations Mo6+ (4d0 configuration) to Mo5+ (4d1 configuration) under illumination.